inet-framework/inet/showcases/mobility/basic/doc/index.rst

    :start-at: *.host[*].mobility.typename = "LinearMobility"
    :end-at: speed

-We leave both acceleration and angle on their default values, which is zero for acceleration and a random value for the angle.
+We leave the angle parameter on its default value, which is a random value.

 The following video shows the motion of the nodes: